Frequently asked questions about the upgrade

 Our Highways Asset Management Team have been working closely with our in house biodiversity team to identify local bat habitats where street lighting exists.

-We will also be carrying out an independent bat activity survey to ensure that identified areas are not adversely compromised by the project.
+We have carried out an independent bat activity survey to ensure that identified areas are not adversely compromised by the project.

 Due to their inherent characteristics LED street lights are designed to emit light directionally far better than all the other types of street lights currently in use on the network.
 Therefore the potential for any harmful effect on ecological sensitive habitats is not considered to be significant.